 - Tours that explain the functions, working methods and composition of the Parliament are offered daily at 9.00 hrs, 10.30 hrs, 12.00 hrs, 13.30 hrs, 15.30 hrs, 17.00 hrs,18.30 hrs, 20.00 hrs

-- Tour of the Reichstag Building for families are tailored for children aged six to 14, traveling with their family.
+- Tour of the Reichstag Building for families is tailored for children aged six to 14, traveling with their family.
 These are offered on Saturdays at 10.00 hrs, 12.30 hrs and 14.30 hrs and Sundays and certain public holidays at 10.00 hrs and 12.30 hrs

-- Art and architecture tours of the Reichstag Building are offered on Saturdays, Sundays and certain public holidays at 11.30 hrs
+- Art and architecture tours of the Reichstag Building are offered on Saturdays, Sundays and certain public holidays at 11.30 am.

 There are several tours available that include the Dome and these tours range from approximately €14 for a 2-hour tour to €50 for a tour with King Frederick the Great!

-To find out about Berlin tourist passes such as the Berlin City Pass, the Berlin Welcome Card and several others, be sure to check out our post Berlin Pass vs Welcome Card vs City Tour Card?
+To find out about Berlin tourist passes such as the Berlin City Pass, the Berlin Welcome Card and several others, be sure to check out our post, Berlin Pass vs Welcome Card vs City Tour Card?